Articles for Class 9

 • What are Articles?

-Articles categorise a noun as specific or unspecific and singular or plural.
-It acts much like adjectives.
-An article appears before the noun it accompanies.
+Articles classify nouns as singular or plural, specific or unspecific.
+It functions much like adjectives.
+The articles come before the noun it accompanies.

 Types of Articles